5 Tips For Choosing The Right Bottle

 The size and color requirements above lead most people to using red wine bottles – which we’ve generally found work well.
 For some people, glass is a bit of a concern, particularly if you have pets or children.

 We like using glass bottles because there’s less concern about nasties leaching into the water and hence our food, as is the case with some plastics.
 Plastic bottles will work fine – as long as points #1 and #2 above are met.
-Just make sure you check the material (there’s many different types of plastics) and make sure it’s safe.
+Just make sure you check the material (there are many different types of plastics) and ensure it’s safe.

-In case you were wondering about our product itself: that’s made from a material called PLA which is a corn starch based plastic.
-This material is FDA approved, food safe and biodegradable.
+In case you were wondering about our product itself: it’s made from a material called PLA, which is a corn starch-based plastic.
+This material is FDA approved, food safe, and biodegradable.
 It costs us a bit extra to use a biodegradable material like this, but we feel it’s money well spent.

 Do The Prior CONTENTS Of The Bottle Matter?